Syngard/CTFs/SharifCTF/client01/README.md

 ./Videos:
 ```

-Okay so we have to look inside of the other folders.
+Okay so we have to look inside the other folders.
 The first one that caught my eye was `.mozilla`.
 After a bit a looking around, i found a [tool](http://www.dumpzilla.org/) that allowed easy data recovery from a `.mozilla` file.
 With a bit of help from the manual, I looked at the users downloads, his or her history, bookmarks and registered passwords.

 ```
 $ python dumpzilla.py .mozilla/firefox/c3a958fk.default/ --Downloads --History --Bookmarks --Passwords